Actifio/MaxDB-Windows-VMware-Snapshots/readme.md

 5)  Actifio creates an image of the VMware snapshot
 6)  Actifio requests the VMware snapshot be removed

+# Important points

+This technique suspends the log writer, which suspends update transactions.
+Therefore this procedure needs to be run as quickly as possble.
+VMware snapshots are good for this because snapshot creation at the ESX level is very fast, allowing the log writer to be resumed quickly.

+By suspending the log writer, no more Checkpoints (also called Savepoints) can be written.
+This means the last Savepoint is used during database restart or restore.

+# Supporting documentation

+This kind of backup is documented in SAP Note 616814.

+Recovery information is documented in SAP Note 371247.

+# Supported MaxDB Versions

+MaxDB 7.3 does not support exiting the session between suspend and resume.
+For this reason use version 7.4 and above.
+From version 7.8.0.2 and above SAP suggest a different method documented in SAP note 1928060

 # Customizing the Scripts

 The two scripts need three settings customized.
 The password is stored in the clear.